Fort Lauderdale Defective Drug Attorney

 Defective drug cases fall under Florida’s strict liability laws.
 A strict liability case differs from a negligence-based claim because we do not need to prove when or how the defect occurred.
 Product manufacturers, including drug companies, are strictly liable for their products from the time they hit the market until they reach the consumer.

 This means the drug company that makes the medication is liable for the injuries you suffered, no matter what happened to make the drug defective.
-Our Fort Lauderdale defective drug attorney only need to gather evidence to show the drug is dangerous or defective and to prove your related injuries and damages.
+Our Fort Lauderdale defective drug attorney only needs to gather evidence to show the drug is dangerous or defective and to prove your related injuries and damages.

 When you trust our Fort Lauderdale defective drug attorneys team with your case, you can expect: